 RESOLVE tracks legislation that impact the infertility community.
 Some of these bills are anti-family and some of the bills would help people with infertility.
 Click here to see the list of state legislation that we are currently tracking.

 State Senate Bill 139 would require insurers to treat infertility on par with other ailments, requiring them to cover IVF treatments, and fertility preservation for cancer patients, just as they would cover practices within the standard of care for other physical illness or disease.
-Send a letter today to your state Senator.
+The bill has passed the Senate and has moved to the House Health & Development Committee.
+Send this letter to the House Committee to voice your support for adding infertility treatment coverage to Delaware’s insurance law.
+Tell your friends and family to do the same.

 South Carolina Residents!